 50/1 in the typical Western diet, when it should be approximating 1/1,

 is strongly associated with inflammation in the body.
 That means muscle

 and joint pain.
 Aching all over?
 Think more omega-3 oils and less omega -6 oils.

 Aching all over?
 Think of more ways to cook salmon.
 Or, just one.
 Anti inflammatory omega 3 isn't a vague chiropractic anecdote.
 Proven!

 At Chiropractic Help we like to treat the root cause of the disease, rather than give Anti Inflammatory Drugs.
 In part, that means eating right.
 More fatty fish and flax seeds.
 I eat them both regularly myself.
 She-who-must-be-obeyed puts freshly ground Flax seed nutrition information every day into her home-made bread and I have it on my muesli: healthy breakfast menu ... so easy.

 Okay, so it takes a bit of effort to eat properly.
-Spend time preparing healthy food, or spend time visititing the doc.
+Spend time preparing healthy food, or spend time visiting the doc.
 Take your pick.

 Chiropractic in its infancy had strong links with naturopathic medicine; links which should still be there.
-Anti inflammatory joint and muscle pain and ways to cook salmon are concerns of every single chiropractor; or should be at any rate.
+Anti inflammatory joint and muscle pain and natural methods to control it, like ways to cook salmon, are the concerns of every single chiropractor; or should be at any rate.

 Just this morning I treated a girl who was in such pain wherever I touched her; polymyalgia hurts.
 Afterwards when we had a frank discussion on omega 3 and ways to cook salmon, she confessed she simply doesn't like fish.

-Take care of the canned salmon; often the fish oil has been removed, and sold back to you in capsules, and replaced with sunflower fat.
+Take care before buying canned salmon; often the fish oil has been removed, and sold back to you in capsules and replaced with sunflower fat.
 More than half the goodness is gone.